 - No official Vonage MCP server with significant adoption.
 The community server has 1 star.

-- No Klaviyo MCP server with official backing — only community implementations (mattcoatsworth/Klaviyo-MCP-Server) for the email marketing giant.
+- No Klaviyo MCP server with official backing — only community implementations for the email marketing giant.

 - No Plivo MCP server with meaningful adoption.